Acanthosis Nigricans (Skin darkening around the neck, armpits, groin, etc) Causes And How to Manage it. (See Pictures below 😱😱)

 5. The Omegas

-It is recommended to add a balanced ration of Omega 3-6-9 oils when managing diabetes, insulin resistance or acanthosis nigricans with supplements.
+It is recommended to add a balanced ratio of Omega 3-6-9 oils when managing diabetes, insulin resistance, or acanthosis nigricans with supplements.

 Putting it All Together

 Now you have an idea about Acanthosis Nigricans, Insulin resistance, and a general idea about so many supplements out there that can help with the problem.